KALLISTOS, Bishop of Diokleia|

 Britain's example has been followed by other Western countries.
 From 1953 onwards, translations from the Philokalia began to appear, first in French, then in German, Italian, Spanish and Finnish.
 At first these versions contained only selections, and were not always based on the original Greek.
 But the last twenty years have witnessed the appearance, not only in English but in several other Western languages, of complete editions translated directly from the Greek prototype.
 As in Britain, these translations have been widely distributed, far beyond the initial expectations of the editors.

 Alike in Orthodox countries and in the West, as we embark upon the third millennium the voice of the Philokalia is being heard more and more widely.
-It is surely remarkable - and, to me, profoundly encouraging - that a collection of texts intended for Greek Orthodox Christians living in the eighteenth-century Turcocratia has in fact achieved its main impact some 200 years later, in the utterly different milieu of a post-Christian Europe that is becoming radically secularized.
+It is surely remarkable - and, to me, profoundly encouraging - that a collection of texts intended for Greek Orthodox Christians living in the eighteenth-century Turcocratia has in fact achieved its main impact some 200 years later, in the utterly different milieu of a post-Christianity and Europe that is becoming radically secularized.
 The teachings of Orthodox Hesychasm, so greatly loved and so faithfully transmitted by St Nikodimos the Hagiorite and St Makarios of Corinth, have not lost their relevance for the contemporary world.

 29. Μεγάλη Ἑλληνική Ἐγκυκλοπαίδεια, vol. 24 (Athens 1934), 8.